 At times every Christian feels anxious or insecure about life--and about faith.
 The Thessalonians were no different, and Paul's letters helped them find assurance.
-In these studies on 1 2 Thessalonians, Donald Baker shows how Paul's answers can help you to be certain too.
+In these studies on 1 and 2 Thessalonians, Donald Baker shows how Paul's answers can help you to be certain too.

 As young church leaders, Timothy and Titus faced daunting challenges.
 But Paul encouraged them to put aside timidity and insecurity, and to find strength in Christ.
 As Pete Sommer guides you into study of these letters, you'll also find the support you need to follow through in obedience to God's Word.